kelvins/awesome-mlops/README.md

 * [Cubonacci](https://cubonacci.com/) - Intuitive code-first MLOps platform that streamlines the end-to-end machine learning workflow.
 * [DAGsHub](https://dagshub.com/) - A platform built on open source tools for data, model and pipeline management.
 * [Dataiku](https://www.dataiku.com/) - Platform democratizing access to data and enabling enterprises to build their own path to AI.
-* [DataRobot](https://www.datarobot.com/) - AI platform that democratizes data science and automates the end-to-end machine learning at scale.
+* [DataRobot](https://www.datarobot.com/) - AI platform that democratizes data science and automates the end-to-end ML at scale.
 * [Domino](https://www.dominodatalab.com/) - One place for your data science tools, apps, results, models, and knowledge.
 * [Gradient](https://gradient.paperspace.com/) - Multicloud CI/CD and MLOps platform for machine learning teams.
 * [H2O](https://www.h2o.ai/) - Open source leader in AI with a mission to democratize AI for everyone.